Introducing Producers

 export default Footer;

-s are just normal functions which are labeled with
+producers are just normal functions which are labeled with

 producer macro.
 They can access the state the same way as

-s that a view might get from its parent.
+views; they even have access to props that a view might get from its parent.

-To add a producer to a component, .producers
+To add a producer to a component, .producers property of a view is given an

 array of producers.

-producer Observes todosById
+changes. pendingCounter producer Observes todosById object, so whenever

 anything in todosById changes, this producer is executed.
 Whenever status of any

-todo item is updated, pendingCount
+todo item is updated, pendingCount gets updated accordingly.

 In the next chapter, we'll take a look at how producers make it possible to a very create workflow for view producer communication.